Battle of al-Yamama: Aftermath

 The rebellion within the Rashidun Caliphate was crushed, and victory belonged to Abu Bakr.
 The people of Medina experienced sadness and joy with that battle.
 They were satisfied that the chaos caused by Musaylima was put to an end, but the cost of a martyr from every home also was devastating to them.

 Impact

 The battle played a major role in motivating Abu Bakr to complete the compilation of the Qur'an.
 During the life of Muhammad, many parts of the written Quran were scattered among his companions, retained as private possession.
-However, about 360 huffaz (Muslims who had memorized the Qur'an) died at Yamama.
+However, about 360 huffaz (Muslims who had memorized the Qur'an) died at al-Yamama.
 Consequently, upon the insistence of his future successor Umar, Abu Bakr ordered what is known as the first standardisation of the Qur'an.
-He ordered Zaid Ibn Thabit (who was a Hafiz himself) to collect all the pieces (whither on papyrus, palm stock, etc.) of the Qur'an into one copy, alongside the criteria was that every verse of Qur'an had to be memorised by two huffaz at least.
+He ordered Zayd ibn Thabit (who was a Hafiz himself) to collect all the pieces (whither on papyrus, palm stock, etc.) of the Qur'an into one copy, alongside the criteria was that every verse of Qur'an had to be memorised by two huffaz at least.